Easy Tahini (Super Creamy)

 Homemade tahini will stay fresh in the refrigerator for up to a month, but you could always freeze leftovers.
 Just do what I do for fresh herbs and compound butters – freeze the tahini in an ice cube tray and pop out a cube when you need it.

 Tahini is super easy to make at home.
-Gently toast the sesame seeds, add them to a high-powered blender with a little olive oil and you’re done!
+Gently toast the sesame seeds, add them to a high-powered blender with a little olive oil and you’re done.
+Watch the video above to see how easy it is to make!

 - 4 cups hulled sesame seeds